August 5-9 | Monday-Friday

 *If you are unsure whether your student would benefit from Gear-Ups, reach out to your child’s teacher.

-Offered to students in grades 1-8, TLS faculty members will create a fun, developmentally appropriate atmosphere for reviewing concepts and shoring up math skills as needed for the individual camper.
+TLS faculty members create a fun, developmentally appropriate atmosphere for reviewing concepts and shoring up math skills as needed for the individual camper.
 Your student will register for the grade level they will be entering.